swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 logReference(history)
 ```

-If the property-wrapped parameter in `log` omitted its argument label, the function could still be referenced to take in the projected-value type using `$_`:
+If a wrapped parameter omits an argument label, the function can be referenced to take in the projected-value type using `$_`:

 ```swift
 func log<Value>(@Traceable _ value: Value) { ... }